 G2 The Impact of a Trauma-Informed Model of Care in Families

 Chosen Care has created a coaching model of parental support that includes trauma-informed parent education, therapeutic resources, and peer mentoring for caregivers of foster and adopted children.
 Clients receiving six months or more of this model of care are reporting less stress, improved behaviors in their children, and hope for the future.
-This presentation will describe the how the program operates, what is necessary to make it work, why the model has been successful.
+This presentation will describe how the program operates, what is necessary to make it work, and why the model has been successful.

 Presenter: Staci Thomas, Director of Programs, Chosen Care, Inc.

 G3 Mentoring Youth Matters: Creating Effective Mentoring Programs for Youth

 Join us as we explore the power of mentoring and learn from two organizations who have developed highly successful programs, THRU Project and Good Samaritan Community Services.
 Both organizations will share lessons learned and best practices for building a successful mentoring program, including how to recruit, train, and match mentors to mentees.
 In addition, youth will share their personal stories and the impact that mentors had on their lives.